 As a data librarian, I provide support for managing data throughout the research process.
 This includes developing data management plans, documenting research and data processes, data retention and archiving, and facilitating data sharing to meet funder and publisher requirements.
 As a member of the Center for Digital Scholarship, I also support research more broadly.
 This support takes the form of consultations, training, resources, and assistance navigating IU research support services.
-Working with others in the Center, I support open dissemination of scholarship in many forms and the responsible use of research metrics as evidence of scholarly impact.
+Working with others in the Center, I support open dissemination of scholarship in many forms and the responsible use of research metrics as evidence for career advancement.
 Key goals of these services are to enable equal access to the many products of research and promote research integrity through greater openness in research processes.

 Areas of Expertise: Research data management, data information literacy instruction, data sharing/open data, citation metrics and altmetrics, evidence based practice, research integrity